louisitvn/slate/source/index.html.md

 </html>
 ```

-There are 2 files which are shipped with Emotsy Builder bundle
+There are 2 files which are shipped with BuilderJS bundle

-* builder.js - include all core functionality of Emotsy Builder
+* builder.js - include all core functionality of BuilderJS
-* style.css - the default styles for Emotsy Builder, used for its controls and dashboard.
+* style.css - the default styles for BuilderJS, used for its controls and dashboard.

 Optionally, you can include Bootstrap CSS to improve userbility experience.

-Once you have included Emotsy Builder .js file, the next step is to write JavaScript code to initalize the Builder.
+Once you have included BuilderJS .js file, the next step is to write JavaScript code to initalize the Builder.
 The example code on the right to see how to initalize a `builder` object with minimum configuration.
 After this step, you will have a `builder` object available for rendering in the next step.

 ## Create a new page